StackVista/stackstate-docs/setup/agent/kubernetes.md

 Logs for the Agent can be found in the `agent` pod, where the StackState Agent is running.

-### Set log level
+### Debug mode

 By default, the log level of the Agent is set to `INFO`.
 To assist in troubleshooting, the Agent log level can be set to `DEBUG`.
 This will enable verbose logging and all errors encountered will be reported in the Agent log files.

-To set the log level to `DEBUG` for an Agent running on Kubernetes, set `'agent.logLevel'='debug'` in the helm command when deploying the Agent.
-To also include the topology/telemetry payloads sent to StackState in the Agent log, set `--set-string 'global.extraEnv.open.STS_LOG_PAYLOADS'='true'`.
+* To set the log level to `DEBUG` for an Agent running on Kubernetes, set `'agent.logLevel'='debug'` in the helm command when deploying the Agent.
+* To also include the topology/telemetry payloads sent to StackState in the Agent log, set `--set-string 'global.extraEnv.open.STS_LOG_PAYLOADS'='true'`.

 For example: